machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 ~~~~~~~~~~~~~~~~

 The first step defines where Pickit has to look for objects.
 This is
-done by defining the region of interest (ROI).
-See the article :ref:`region-of-interest`
+done by defining the :ref:`region-of-interest` (ROI).
-on how to define a ROI.

 Below you can see a pictures of a good defined ROI for this application.
 All useless information is filtered out (the bin and the table) only
 information of the parts in the bin are kept.
 Also make sure that the
 ROI is slightly higher than the real bin.

-Don't forget to save the settings in the corresponding Setup files.
+Don't forget to save the settings in the corresponding setup file.

 .. image:: /assets/images/examples/flex-demo-3d.png